mveronesi/computer-aided-sim/random_dropping/description.md

 This algorithm executes in time O(d*N), with d a small constant, therefore O(N).

-Possible extensions:
+Extensions:
-- Parallelize the for loop in the main algorithm: the less occupied cell will not be consistent, we should analyze the gain in terms of saved time w.r.t. the difference in the max occupied cell.
+- ranalyze the time w.r.t. the variation of d